-Note 6 - Related Parties
+NOTE 8 - Related Parties

 The Corporation purchases services from the FCA under an Interagency Agreement.
 These include examination and administrative support services.
 The intention of the parties as stated in the agreement is that specified rates and fees will reimburse the party providing services for all reasonable costs associated with provision of the services.
-The Corporation had zero payables due to the FCA at December 31, 2012 and \$92,330 at December 31, 2011.
-The Corporation purchased services for 2012 which totaled \$401,176 compared with \$336,387 for 2011.
+The Corporation had zero payables due to the FCA at December 31, 2013 and 2012.
+The Corporation purchased services for 2013 which totaled \$366,920 compared with \$401,176 for 2012.

-The Corporation provides assistance to the FCA under the same Interagency Agreement, recognizing revenue of zero for 2012 and 2011.
-At December 31, 2012, and 2011, the Corporation did not have any receivables from the FCA.
+The Corporation may also provide assistance to the FCA under the same Interagency Agreement, however the Corporation provided no services and recognized no revenue for 2013 and 2012.
+At December 31, 2013, and 2012, the Corporation did not have any receivables from the FCA.